mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"You want to know why?
 WHY?"* *(voice rising)* *"Because the kingdom failed us!
 Five years ago, my wife Elena died when border raiders attacked our village.
 The nobles were too busy squabbling to send help.
 She died because THEY didn't care about common folk!
 The Unbound?
 They promised justice.
 They promised the corrupt would pay.
 And I...
 I believed them."*

 **Intimidation DC 14 (Aggressive Approach):**
-> *"Alright!
+> *"All right!
 I'll talk!
 But you don't understand—I'm not the enemy!
 The KINGDOMS are the enemy!
 House Blackwood was destroyed because they tried to help people like us!
 The nobles rewrote history to cover their own crimes!
 The Unbound showed me the truth!"*

 **If PCs Show Sympathy (Persuasion DC 13):**
 > *"You... you don't think I'm evil?"* *(breaks down)* *"I never wanted to hurt anyone.
 They said the ritual at the shrine was just... just symbolic.
 When I heard you rescued those people, I realized what I'd gotten into.
 I wanted out, but they said traitors die.
 The meeting tonight—they're planning something at Raven's Keep.
 Some kind of operation.
 That's all I know, I swear!"*